 As word spread throughout the colonies, patriots were emboldened to do the same to the tea sitting in their harbors.
 Tea was either dumped or seized in Charleston, Philadelphia, and New York, with numerous other smaller “tea parties” taking place throughout 1774.

 Popular protest spread across the continent and down through all levels of colonial society.
-Fifty-one women in Edenton, North Carolina, for example, signed an agreement––published in numerous newspapers––in which they promised “to do every Thing as far as lies in our Power” to support the boycotts.27 The ladies of Edenton were not alone in their desire to support the war effort by what means they could.
+Fifty-one women in Edenton, North Carolina, for example, signed an agreement—published in numerous newspapers—in which they promised “to do every Thing as far as lies in our Power” to support the boycotts.27 The ladies of Edenton were not alone in their desire to support the war effort by what means they could.
 Women across the thirteen colonies could most readily express their political sentiments as consumers and producers.
-Because women were often making decisions regarding which household items to purchase, their participation in consumer boycotts held particular weight.28 Some women also took to the streets as part of more unruly mob actions, participating in grain riots, raids on the offices of royal officials, and demonstrations against the impressment of men into naval service.
+Because women often made decisions regarding household purchases, their participation in consumer boycotts held particular weight.28 Some women also took to the streets as part of more unruly mob actions, participating in grain riots, raids on the offices of royal officials, and demonstrations against the impressment of men into naval service.
 The agitation of so many helped elicit responses from both Britain and the colonial elites.

-Committees of Correspondence agreed to send delegates to a Continental Congress to coordinate an inter-colonial response.
+Committees of Correspondence agreed to send delegates to a Continental Congress to coordinate an intercolonial response.
 The First Continental Congress convened on September 5, 1774.
 Over the next six weeks, elite delegates from every colony but Georgia issued a number of documents, including a “Declaration of Rights and Grievances.”
-This document repeated the arguments that colonists had been making since 1765: colonists retained all the rights of native Britons, including the right to be taxed only by their own elected representatives as well as the right to trial-by-jury.
+This document repeated the arguments that colonists had been making since 1765: colonists retained all the rights of native Britons, including the right to be taxed only by their own elected representatives as well as the right to a trial by jury.

 While men in Boston fought and died, the Continental Congress struggled to organize a response.
-The radical Massachusetts delegates––including John Adams, Samuel Adams, and John Hancock––implored the Congress to support the Massachusetts militia then laying siege to Boston with little to no supplies.
-Meanwhile, many delegates from the Middle Colonies––including New York, New Jersey, and Philadelphia––took a more moderate position, calling for renewed attempts at reconciliation.
+The radical Massachusetts delegates—including John Adams, Samuel Adams, and John Hancock—implored the Congress to support the Massachusetts militia, who without supplies were laying siege to Boston.
+Meanwhile, many delegates from the Middle Colonies—including New York, New Jersey, and Philadelphia—took a more moderate position, calling for renewed attempts at reconciliation.
 In the South, the Virginia delegation contained radicals such as Richard Henry Lee and Thomas Jefferson, while South Carolina’s delegation included moderates like John and Edward Rutledge.
 The moderates worried that supporting the Massachusetts militia would be akin to declaring war.

-The Congress struck a compromise, agreeing to adopt the Massachusetts militia and form a Continental Army, naming Virginia delegate, George Washington, commander-in-chief.
-They also issued a “Declaration of the Causes of Necessity of Taking Up Arms” to justify this decision.
-At the same time, the moderates drafted an “Olive Branch Petition” which assured the King that the colonists “most ardently desire[d] the former Harmony between [the mother country] and these Colonies.”
+The Congress struck a compromise, agreeing to adopt the Massachusetts militia and form a Continental Army, naming Virginia delegate George Washington commander in chief.
+They also issued a “Declaration of the Causes of Necessity of Taking Up Arms” to justify the decision.
+At the same time, the moderates drafted an “Olive Branch Petition,” which assured the king that the colonists “most ardently desire[d] the former Harmony between [the mother country] and these Colonies.”
 Many understood that the opportunities for reconciliation were running out.
-After Congress had approved the document, Benjamin Franklin wrote to a friend saying, “The Congress will send one more Petition to the King which I suppose will be treated as the former was, and therefore will probably be the last.”
-Congress was in the strange position of attempting reconciliation while publicly raising an army.
+After Congress had approved the document, Benjamin Franklin wrote to a friend saying, “The Congress will send one more Petition to the King which I suppose will be treated as the former was, and therefore will probably be the last.”31 Congress was in the strange position of attempting reconciliation while publicly raising an army.

-The petition arrived in England on August 13, 1775, but, before it was delivered, the King issued his own “Proclamation for Suppressing Rebellion and Sedition.”
-He believed his subjects in North America were being “misled by dangerous and ill-designing men,” who, were “traitorously preparing, ordering, and levying war against us.”
+The petition arrived in England on August 13, 1775, but before it was delivered, the king issued his own “Proclamation for Suppressing Rebellion and Sedition.”
+He believed his subjects in North America were being “misled by dangerous and ill-designing men,” who were “traitorously preparing, ordering, and levying war against us.”
 In an October speech to Parliament, he dismissed the colonists’ petition.
-The King had no doubt that the resistance was “manifestly carried on for the purpose of establishing an independent empire.”
-By the start of 1776, talk of independence was growing while the prospect of reconciliation dimmed.
+The king had no doubt that the resistance was “manifestly carried on for the purpose of establishing an independent empire.”32 By the start of 1776, talk of independence was growing while the prospect of reconciliation dimmed.

 In the opening months of 1776, independence, for the first time, became part of the popular debate.
-Town meetings throughout the colonies approved resolutions in support of independence.
+Town meetings approved resolutions in support of independence.
 Yet, with moderates still hanging on, it would take another seven months before the Continental Congress officially passed the independence resolution.
 A small forty-six-page pamphlet published in Philadelphia and written by a recent immigrant from England captured the American conversation.
-Thomas Paine’s Common Sense argued for independence by denouncing monarchy and challenging the logic behind the British Empire, saying, “There is something absurd, in supposing a continent to be perpetually governed by an island.”
-His combination of easy language, biblical references, and fiery rhetoric proved potent and the pamphlet was quickly published throughout the colonies.
+Thomas Paine’s Common Sense argued for independence by denouncing monarchy and challenging the logic behind the British Empire, saying, “There is something absurd, in supposing a continent to be perpetually governed by an island.”33 His combination of easy language, biblical references, and fiery rhetoric proved potent, and the pamphlet was quickly published and dispersed.
 Arguments over political philosophy and rumors of battlefield developments filled taverns throughout the colonies.

-Dunmore’s Proclamation had the additional effect of pushing many white Southerners into rebellion.
-After the Somerset case in 1772 abolished slavery on the British mainland, some American slave-owners began to worry about the growing abolitionist movement in the mother country.
-Somerset and now Dunmore began to convince some slave owners that a new independent nation might offer a surer protection for slavery.
-Indeed, the Proclamation laid the groundwork for the very unrest that loyal southerners had hoped to avoid.
-Consequently, slaveholders often used violence to prevent their slaves from joining the British or rising against them.
-Virginia enacted regulations to prevent slave defection, threatening to ship rebellious slaves to the West Indies or execute them.
-Many masters transported their enslaved people inland, away from the coastal temptation to join the British armies, sometimes separating families in the process.
+Dunmore’s proclamation unnerved white southerners already suspicious of rising antislavery sentiments in the mother country.
+Four years earlier, English courts dealt a serious blow to slavery in the empire.
+In Somerset v Stewart, James Somerset sued for his freedom, and the court not only granted it but also undercut the very legality of slavery on the British mainland.
+Somerset and now Dunmore began to convince some enslavers that a new independent nation might offer a surer protection for slavery.
+Indeed, the proclamation laid the groundwork for the very unrest that loyal southerners had hoped to avoid.
+Consequently, enslavers often used violence to prevent their enslaved laborers from joining the British or rising against them.
+Virginia enacted regulations to prevent freedom-seeking, threatening to ship rebellious enslaved people to the West Indies or execute them.
+Many enslavers transported their enslaved people inland, away from the coastal temptation to join the British armies, sometimes separating families in the process.

 Delegates went scurrying back to their assemblies for new instructions and nearly a month later, on July 2, the resolution finally came to a vote.
-It was passed 12-0 with New York, under imminent threat of British invasion, abstaining.
+It passed 12–0, with New York, under imminent threat of British invasion, abstaining.

 The passage of Lee’s resolution was the official legal declaration of independence, but, between the proposal and vote, a committee had been named to draft a public declaration in case the resolution passed.
 Virginian Thomas Jefferson drafted the document, with edits being made by his fellow committee members John Adams and Benjamin Franklin, and then again by the Congress as a whole.
 The famous preamble went beyond the arguments about the rights of British subjects under the British Constitution, instead referring to “natural law”:

-The majority of the document outlined a list of specific grievances that the colonists had with the many actions taken by the British during the 1760s and 1770s to reform imperial administration.
+The majority of the document outlined a list of specific grievances that the colonists had with British attempts to reform imperial administration during the 1760s and 1770s.
 An early draft blamed the British for the transatlantic slave trade and even for discouraging attempts by the colonists to promote abolition.
-Delegates from South Carolina and Georgia as well as those from northern states who profited from the trade all opposed this language and it was removed.
+Delegates from South Carolina and Georgia as well as those from northern states who profited from the trade all opposed this language, and it was removed.38

 Neither the grievances nor the rhetoric of the preamble were new.
 Instead, they were the culmination of both a decade of popular resistance to imperial reform and decades more of long-term developments that saw both sides develop incompatible understandings of the British Empire and the colonies’ place within it.
 The Congress approved the document on July 4, 1776.
 However, it was one thing to declare independence; it was quite another to win it on the battlefield.